pcardona34/pi-step-initiative/README.md

 ## The Goal

-So a Pi-STEP initiative or how to build a NEXTSTEP (1) like Desktop and a Learning GNUstep/Cocoa (2) environment on an affordable (3) material.
+So a Pi-STEP initiative or how to build an OPENSTEP (1) like Desktop and a Learning GNUstep (2) environment on an affordable (3) material.

 There are the three reasons:

 1) NEXTSTEP, then OPENSTEP are simply the root of MacOS.
-If You read a tutorial for the NEXTSTEP programming, i.e. the famous 'Currency Converter' using NeXT tools like Project Manager and Interface Builder, You will discover that the same way is still available and efficient to build an app with Apple's XCode or with the GNUstep equivalent legacy tools: ProjectCenter and Gorm.
+If You read a tutorial for the NEXTSTEP programming, i.e. the famous 'Currency Converter' ([see Discovering OPENSTEP.pdf, begining from page 17](https://github.com/userLevel/next/blob/main/Discovering%20OPENSTEP.pdf)) using NEXTSTEP/OPENSTEP tools like 'Project Builder' and 'Interface Builder', You will discover that the same way is still available and efficient to build an app with Apple's XCode or with the GNUstep equivalent legacy tools: ProjectCenter and Gorm.

-2) GNUstep is a set of libraries and tools compliant with OPENSTEP/Cocoa frameworks and specifications which allow a developer to create efficiently portable software to Microsoft Windows, Apple MacOS and to the UNICES operating systems like GNU/Linux and BSD like.
+2) [GNUstep](https://gnustep.github.io/) is a set of libraries, frameworks and tools compliant with OPENSTEP/Cocoa frameworks and specifications which allow a developer to create efficiently portable software to Microsoft Windows, Apple MacOS and to the UNICES operating systems like GNU/Linux and BSD like.

 3) To manage the Future, we should thing the way to enlarge the GNUstep community.
-Young developers may not have the money to buy an Apple MacBook, but they could buy a more affordable material like a Raspberry pi 400 or a pi 500.
+Young developers may not have the money to buy yet an Apple MacBook, but they could buy a more affordable material like a Raspberry pi 400 or a pi 500.
 And there is yet a great community around the Raspberry Foundation, with Teachers and Learners.
 Another great reason is because the pi 400 provide a simple way to change the operating system and to test a new one: simply change the SD card and boot with another system, that is so simple.

 ---